 About the Center

 Methodist University has been actively involved in supporting the local community since its founding in 1956.
-In 2012, this initiative is more intentional through the creation of the Center for Community Engagement.
+This initiative is more intentional through the creation of the Center for Community Engagement in 2012.
+The Center offers students opportunities to participate in measurable, time-limited, problem-solving, and community-based experiences.

 Community-based internships involve individual students gaining real world experience in the job market.
 For example, students apply their classroom knowledge and engage in experiences that prepare them for life-long careers.
 Community-based internships involve teams of students solving real world problems.
 For example, Methodist University students coordinated a feeding project for a local nonprofit organization in the Fayetteville community.
 The students used their marketing skills to raise funds to support homeless assistance in the Fayetteville area.
 The impact beyond Methodist has been observed by our community partners.